 The Supervisory Board as a whole is responsible for the structure of the compensation system for the Executive Board members and for establishing the individual compensation.
 The Personnel Committee supports the Supervisory Board in this process, monitors the compensation system to ensure that it is appropriate, and prepares the Supervisory Board’s resolutions on this matter.
 The Personnel Committee recommends that the Supervisory Board make changes as needed.
 In the case of significant changes to the compensation system, but at least every four years, the compensation system is presented to the shareholders at the Annual General Meeting for approval.

-The compensation system can be found here (Extract from the Annual Report 2019/20).
+The compensation system can be found here (excerpt from the Annual Report 2019/20).

 The compensation of individual Executive Board members can be found in the Compensation Report of our Annual Report.

-Compensation Report (Extract from the Annual Report 2019/20)
+Compensation Report (excerpt from the Annual Report 2020/21)

 You can find the notifications currently subject to disclosure requirements here.